Weblog entry #48 for dkg

 A reasonable migration process over the course of 3 months might be:

-) with your old key.
+keys you've signed) with your old key.
 For keys you believe to still be active, check with the key owner, and verify that they are still in control of the key.
 If they are, consider issuing a new certification with your new key.
-If you get a request for new keysignings, use your new key during this period. - (well before day 90) Ensure that your new key is in available everywhere you need it to be (like the Debian keyring).
-Use your new key in those contexts and make sure it is accepted and acceptable.
+If you get a request for new keysignings, use your new key during this period.

 I welcome comments and suggestions about anything i've missed or screwed up here.
 The steps above do not complete the removal of SHA-1, but (if most of us take similar action soon) they lay the groundwork for an orderly and non-disruptive abandonment of SHA-1 in the future.
 The sooner this groundwork is in place, the less susceptible our infrastructure will be to potential compromise by reasonably-well-funded organizations.